7 min read

 "that i am doing well or that i feel great" → ✓ "that I'm doing really well, or that I feel great"

 You can't look that up.
-Free Dictionary API returns 404 for anything longer than ~5 words.
-Datamuse tokenizes per-word and doesn't know what to do with a clause.
+A standard dictionary returns nothing useful for a clause that long.
 So historically, sentence-length cards just sat there — frozen text, no audio button, no lookup, no path forward for the learner.

 The first version of our Vocabulary tab was honest about this: long items got a card with no interactivity.
 The user could read the correction, that was it.
-Looking at telemetry, about 47% of saved items were over 5 words long.
-Half the bank was essentially dead text.
+A big chunk of the bank was essentially dead text.

 That's the problem we set out to fix.

-1. Filter out stop words.
-Function words ("the", "is", "I", "you", "a", "of") are not learnable vocabulary.
+1. Hide function words.
+Articles, pronouns and auxiliaries ("the", "is", "I", "you", "a", "of") are not learnable vocabulary.
 A Vietnamese intermediate learner doesn't need to look up "the."
-Filtering them out cuts noise dramatically.
+Hiding them cuts noise dramatically.

-2. Preserve phrases.
+2. Preserve natural phrases.
 Collocations and phrasal verbs are the part of vocabulary that ESL learners actually need to study.
 "Doing really well" is one learnable unit.
 Breaking it into ["doing", "really", "well"] loses the natural English pairing.
-So we extract phrases first, then individual words.
+So we keep multi-word phrases intact wherever the original sentence used them as a phrase, and offer the individual words as a secondary option.

 The result: tapping on a sentence-length card shows you the chips that are actually worth studying — and skips the ones you already know.